manuelgqm/gittest/README.md

 # gittest
-Sandbox for testing behavior of git commands
+Nothing exiciting, just a sandbox for testing behavior of git commands.